Paganism at One with Science

 Deiwism is a modern pagan religion, a spiritual path for those seeking naturalistic explanations to support traditionally supernatural beliefs.
 It endeavors to be a faith consistent with science, a metaphysics in accord with physics.
 The assertions herein made about physical reality may seem fantastical, yet they are everywhere compatible with established fact.

-Deiwism celebrates and reveres all of life as it continues to evolve into the far future, when mortals will become gods, when the creation will become the creator, when the cosmos will temporally give rise to itself in an eternal cycle of rebirth.
+Deiwism celebrates and reveres all of life, however humble, as it continues to evolve into the far future, when mortals will become gods, when the creation will become the creator, when the cosmos will causally give rise to itself in an eternal cycle of rebirth.

 Deiwism asserts that a multitude of gods exists (polytheism), and that these gods communicate with each one of us through our dreams and visions (revelation).
-It further asserts that every physical entity possesses a spiritual essence (animism), that consciousness is a primordial feature of all things (panpsychism), that the final state of the universe shapes its evolution (teleology), and that the divine pervades and transcends the cosmos (panentheism).
+It assumes that every physical entity possesses a spiritual essence (animism), regarding consciousness as a primordial feature of all things (panpsychism).
+It further asserts that the final state of the universe shapes its earlier evolution (teleology), and that the divine pervades and transcends the cosmos (panentheism).

 Deiwism embraces all spiritual traditions of the world (interfaith), while it draws particular inspiration from three essential sources: